FRC1756-Argos/teamargos.org/docs/software_doc/tutorials/XRP Tutorials/04_Button_Drive/index.md

 In the next tutorial, we'll learn how to "tune" these values by replacing them with named variables, making our code much cleaner and easier to adjust.

 ➡️ **Continue to [Tuning with Variables and Namespaces](../05_Tuning/index.md)**

+---

+## Challenge: Level Up Your Button Drive 🚀

+Ready to go beyond the basics?
+Try one (or a few) of these mini‑challenges to make button drive cleaner and more driver friendly:

+- Tune your speed constants (try values like 1.0 → 0.8 → 0.6) until the robot is easier to drive; write down what you chose and why.
+- Add a slow/precision mode (hold a bumper to scale all speeds lower).
+- (Stretch) Add a reverse orientation toggle so “forward” can flip when driving from the opposite side.

+### Tips
+- Make one change at a time—test after each.
+- Keep notes on what felt better and why; it helps future tuning.

+When you finish a challenge, briefly explain your reasoning.
+That habit builds strong control system thinking. 🔧

+---